Conservative Linear Envelopes for Nonlinear, High-Dimensional, Hamilton-Jacobi Reachability: Safe Envelopes with Linear Systems

+Before presenting the proof, note that the bounded set $\fseto_{c}$ contains all trajectories evolving from $x$ into the $c$-sublevel set of $J$.
+It follows that if the antagonistic error action is bounded by the maximum error $\maxerr$ on this set, then there exists a strategy for the error player $\tilde \stre \in \strateset$ which induces the true trajectory $\tj$ and may be played to their benefit.
+Hence, the supremum or infimum over all error strategies will be conservative with respect to the true game.

-\begin{proof} Both \textit{Reach} and \textit{Avoid} proofs follow from construction of a specific strategy for the antagonistic error; we show the \textit{Avoid} only.
-Namely, we prove the following contrapositive statement that, for any $c \le \bar c$, we have
+There are several options for what $\fseto_{c}$ may be (see Cors.~\ref{cor:spFS}, \ref{lem:par}, \ref{lem:FBerr}), the most straightforward of which is the feasible tube $\ftube$ (Cor. \ref{cor:saferr}) which may be computed rapidly with differential inclusions (Sec. \ref{sec:det}).
+As we will show in the subsequent corollaries, together these claims will lead to conclusions on the conservativeness of the backward reachable sets and the controllers generated from the linear game with antagonistic error.
+The proof of Thm.~\ref{thm:errenv} follows. \begin{proof} Both \textit{Reach} and \textit{Avoid} proofs follow from construction of a specific strategy for the antagonistic error; we show the \textit{Avoid} only.
+Namely, we prove the following contrapositive statement that, for any $\bar c \le c$, we have

-Consider $c \le \bar c$.
+Consider $\bar c \le c$.
 We realize